Can I take Benylin dry coughs and Clozapine together?

 Constipation

-This medicine can cause severe constipation which may lead to serious bowel obstruction.
+Clozapine can cause severe constipation which may lead to serious bowel obstruction.
 You must tell your doctor if you are constipated or if your bowel habits change.

 Concurrent use of both medicines

 Do not take these together without medical advice.
-Benylin Dry Coughs contains ingredients that can increase the levels of Clozapine in your blood, significantly increasing the risk of serious side effects like seizures.
+Benylin Dry Coughs contains ingredients that can increase the levels of clozapine in your blood, significantly increasing the risk of serious side effects like seizures.

 Food and drink warnings